 Holding people responsible for their actions is an ongoing topic within a business, especially in IT.
 Something has gone wrong and the executive team is keen to hold someone's "feet to the fire."
 Here are some tips to see you through, when there is blood in the water and the sharks begin to circle.

 "Failure is simply a price we pay to achieve success."

 The Full Scoop

+When something has broke, Executives are often keen to make ensure management is holding people responsible.
 Have you ever accidentally made a very public mistake?
-At some point in your career in technology, especially if you're the one willing to "get your hands dirty" and "push the buttons", you are going to make a highly visible and very public mistake.
+At some point in your career in Information Technology, especially if you're the one willing to "get your hands dirty" and "push the buttons", you are going to make a highly visible and very public mistake.
 How you handle yourself throughout the crisis will largely determine whether you have turned the mistake into a career ending failure, or an amazing opportunity to prove your worth.
 People will remember how they felt about an experience much more than the facts surrounding what actually happened.
 Facts we tend to forget, feelings last for much longer.

 One of my early jobs was working as a Web Programmer, while I was studying Information Systems in college.
 I was really beginning to learn how to develop database driven web applications, and sincerely appreciated the opportunity I had been given.
 The website my Server Management Team was responsible for maintaining was a highly utilized and visible website, which served a number of organizations and departments for thousands of end users.